tdilauro/Simplified-wiki/Product-User-Story-Intake.md

 * The App can use content from HaithiTrust
 * The App can use content from University Press
 * The App can use content from The Guttenburg Project
+* The App can use other content from other Public Domain Work repositories [see list]

 ### Use Subscription Content Service Providers/Use Scribed, Oyster and new ebook services coming online
 #####Confirmation Criteria